-Each game saw a Gun (low han-dicap player) matched with a Rose higher handicaps) playing (on against a similar pair, with the players changing partners each round.
+Each game saw a Gun (low handicap player) matched with a Rose (on higher handicaps) playing against a similar pair, with the players changing partners each round.

-Reynolds, and winning Gun, Dale Jury, Ellen Sprigg, Brian Butler (at rear), Sheila Twine, Maggie Cussell and Terry Brown.
-Picture: Peter McKenna

-The weekend was a great suc-cess, played in perfect weather on excellently prepared greens with both the visitors and locals treated to a feast of entertaining croquet.

-The outright top Gun this year was Dale Jury, of the Bunbury-based Moorabinda Club, with three other Guns in Kim Reynolds Bunbury Central Club), Janine McHardy (Forrest Park Club, Perth) and Peter Pekaar (Como Club, Perth) all on the same number of wins needing a countback of net hoops.
+Tony Hughes-Owen with the Guns, Peter Pekaar, Janine McHardy, Kim Reynolds, and winning Gun, Dale Jury, Ellen Sprigg, Brian Butler (at rear), Sheila Twine, Maggie Cussell and Terry Brown.
+Picture: Peter McKenna both the visitors and locals treated to a feast of entertaining croquet.
+The outright top Gun this year was Dale Jury, of the Bunburybased Moorabinda Club, with three other Guns in Kim Reynolds (Bunbury Central Club), Janine McHardy (Forrest Park Club, Perth) and Peter Pekaar (Como Club, Perth) all on the same number of wins needing a countback of net hoops.